organix/uart/README.md

 Structures are collections of bindings from keys to values.
 The keys can be of any type, although strings are most common.

-    { "action": "struct", "result": reg }
+    { "action": "new", "type": reg, "result": reg }

-The `"struct"` action creates a new empty structure value.
+The `"new"` action creates a new structure value.
+THe `"type"` register contains a reference to the structure type.
+The structure type is specified by `"constructor"`.
 A reference to the new structure is stored into the register named by `"result"`.